dupocas/dudaui/README.md

  - Instantiate `useStyles`
  - Initialize `useStyles`

 This can become boring pretty fast 😕!
-For this we created an alternative API called `styler`
+So the most common pattern is to always export the instanciation of `makeStyles`

 ```
 //styles.js
-import { styler } from '@dudaui/styles'
+import { makeStyles } from '@dudaui/styles'

-export default styler({
+export default makeStyles({
    root:{ backgroundColor : 'red'}
 })
 ```